indrekots/aws-workshop/README.md

 ## 1. VPC

+ [A Virtual Private Cloud (VPC)](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) is a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network.

 In AWS VPC dashboard, create a new VPC.
 Name it `<your-name>-vpc` so it's distinguishable from others.
 Select IPv4 CIDR block, e.g. `10.10.0.0/16`.

 ## 2. Internet Gateway

+[An internet gateway (IGW)](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) is VPC component that allows communication between your VPC and the internet.

 In AWS VPC dashboard select the *Internet Gateways* menu option and create a new Internet Gateway.
 Name it `<your-name>-igw`.
 Attach it to your recently created VPC.

 ## 3. Subnets

+[A subnet](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html) is a range of IP addresses in your VPC.
+You can create AWS resources, such as EC2 instances, in specific subnets.

 In AWS VPC dashboard, select subnet tab and create 6 subnets.
 Use a naming convention so that subnets are easily distinguishable (e.g. `<your-name>-app-1`).